acharjee0712/acceptsuitenodeheroku/README.md

 * **APPLICATIONNAME** parameter is dynamic and it took value by using "jsondata.apiAppnName" from userInputs.json file (scripts/userInputs.json).

-* userInputs.json file has the default values for application name as well as for hosting the application in web page.</br>
-  change the variable values  in order to deploy web application as well as hosting the ui in browser & the values should not be null or blank string.
+* Provide the web api and UI application name for heroku deployment in ./scripts/userinputs.json file.
+(Values should not be empty or null) apiAppName - Web Api deployment heroku application name. uiAppName - Accept suite UI deployment heroku application name.
 ```
 {
     "apiAppnName" : "myappwebapi",